Adamsmith6300/GeneticAlgorithm/README.md

 # GeneticAlgorithm

-Uses a genetic alogrithm to tackle the traveling salesman problem.
+Uses the genetic algorithm to tackle the traveling salesman problem.